pokepark/PokemonRaidBot/README.md

 | SHARE_CHATS_LEVEL_5| List of Telegram group IDs available for sharing raids of level 5 |
 | SHARE_CHATS_LEVEL_X| List of Telegram group IDs available for sharing Ex-Raids |
 | SHARE_CHATS| List of Telegram group IDs available for sharing any raids |
+| SHOW_GYM_NAME_IN_ADDRESS| Good for Raid-Picture - Will show the Gym Name infront of the Gym-Address.
+In Message-Preview you'll know which gym the raid is and you don't have to load the image to know which gym it will be.
 | TIMEZONE| Timezone definition to use as per [TZ database names](https://www.wikiwand.com/en/List_of_tz_database_time_zones#/List) |
 | TRAINER_BUTTONS_TOGGLE| Bool, ? |
 | TRAINER_CHATS| List of chats where trainer data setup messages can be shared |